Center for International Education – Education Abroad

 Meals are a great time to bond with other people on campus, and meal plans offer a stress-free way to get food from the local campus vendors without paying sales tax.
 There are even special meal plans available only for off-campus students!
 Enroll or browse meal plan options on the Residence Life site.
 Students can adjust plans starting in July and have until the end of the second week of classes to modify their plan.

 Off-Campus Student Association

 The Off-Campus Student Association(OCSA) president acts as the off-campus student voice in the Student Government.
 Off-Campus students with questions or concerns about campus issues should contact the OCSA president so he/she can best serve their needs and interest.
 The OCSA also hosts monthly off-campus student social events and welcomes new student ideas and leadership.
 Contact the association with any questions or concerns about your off-campus student experience!

 Studies have shown that students are most successful in college when they are involved outside the classroom.
 Be sure to make the most of your UMW experience by joining a club, going to a study session, or getting an on-campus job.
 Being an off-campus student might put you a little farther from campus, but that doesn’t make you any less a part of this community.
 Be sure to check out the SAE weekly emails or log into your myUMW account to keep updated concerning on-campus activities, clubs, and events.
 You may also follow the Office of Student Activities and Engagement on Twitter @SAEumw.

 Eagles On and Off Campus

 All Eagles are expected to act with integrity and honor, no matter their location.
 Students who live off-campus should conduct themselves with the same honor and respect as they do in the classroom.
-Remember that you can be held accountable through the UMW judicial system for off-campus conduct.
+Remember that you can be held accountable through the Office of Student Conduct & Responsibility for off-campus conduct.
 This is a standard process in higher education that results in positive learning outcomes for students and favorable town-gown relationships.
-For more information, check out the Office of Judicial Affairs and Community Responsibility website.
+For more information, check out the Office of Student Conduct and Responsibility website.